projectlanguagepredictor/nlp_launch/README.md

 ## Recommendations/Next Steps

-We would create a column identifying the likely subject of each repo.
+We would create a column identifying the project type of each repo.
 Create a feature on github where individuals have to identify the subject that their project is looking into.
-This may assist User Experience and Interface engineers in better servicing the .
+This may involve user experience and interface engineers.